 3. Send email as an actual person

 It’s common for artists to send out an email as the band or stage name.
 Sometimes you may see more generic names like Booking, Contact or Info.

 It has been shown in the non-music industry world that email recipients are more likely to open an email from a person rather than a company, title or organization.
 This makes sense.
-We want to connect with humans and not just some thing or entity.
+We want to connect with humans and not just something or an entity.
 So for music artists, it may be worth testing to see if your open rates improve when the “sent from” name is changed to something more personal.
 If your stage name is your real name and you send emails out as yourself, there shouldn’t be a problem.

 Using your real name, as opposed to a stage name, can work against you if people are not familiar with your real name.
 To fix this issue, use your real name and put your stage name parenthesis.
 Or if you’re in a group, choose someone’s name in the band then put in parenthesis the band name.